egregoire23/UnsupervisedWithR/Recommender Systems on Movie Reviews.md

 options for users.
 To evaluate the recommender system’s novelty, I verified if any of the movies that the model recommended for the user had been previously rated by the user.
-For all five of the users, none of the movies that have been recommended to them by the model had been rated by them before.
+For all five of the users, none of the movies that had been recommended to them by the model had been rated by them before.
 Based on this factor alone, I believe that this user-based recommender system’s novelty is high.